Our Skin Is Our Largest Organ

 There are a few ways you can make sure to keep your skin nice and hydrated and looking youthful.
 One of the biggest tips is to drink plenty of water.
 Hydration is key to making sure your body flushes out toxins and remains supple and ready to handle what the environment dishes out.
 However, it is also very important to also moisturize the skin on the outside as well to help keep it nourished.

 At What Age Should You Start Moisturizing?

 Another fact to focus on when taking care of your skin?
-Take note on what ingredients are in your moisturizers, cleansers, and soaps.
+Take note of what ingredients are in your moisturizers, cleansers, and soaps.
 Natural soaps and serums are a great way to help keep your skin at it’s best without having to use harsh chemicals.
-Harsh chemicals can strip your skin of too many of the natural oils our bodies produce which, in turn, can make the body over produce oils in order to compensate, or they can simply create even drier skin.
+Harsh chemicals can strip your skin of too many of the natural oils our bodies produce which, in turn, can make the body overproduce oils in order to compensate, or they can simply create even drier skin.